Vedadiyan/gopher/README.md

 ## 💡 Commands

 **gopher falls through the original `go` command when a command is not available.
-This means that you can use it as a drop-in replacement for the original `go` command.**
+This means that you can use it as a drop-in replacement with the original `go` command.**

 |Command| Description  | Example | Notes |
 |--|--|--|--|